pgniewko/magic-square-rl/README.md

 5. Printout Magic Square
 6. Keras on GPU, i.e. if there is GPU run on it
 7. Printout training method
-8. Implement game-play
-9. Implement new actions: swaps
+8. Implement new actions: swaps